 Depending on your situation,we can upgrade your application all at once, or piece by piece.
 Contact Peter for a free, no-obligation consultation and we’ll advise what’s best for your situation.

-Example: We upgraded a 6 year old Symfony 2.4 app to Symfony 5, replacing dependencies and rewriting sections to work with PHP7.
+Example: We updated a 6 year old Symfony 2.4 app to Symfony 5, replacing dependencies and rewriting sections to work with PHP7.

-Older versions of Symfony no longer receive security updates, leaving your web applications potentially vulnerable to exploits.
+Older versions of Symfony no longer receive security updates, leaving your web applications potentially vulnerable.

 If your older Symfony systems run on your intranet then you are less exposed and there are fewer ways they can be attacked.